 ‘She’s filing her motions,’ he said, ‘learning to speak the language of the law rather than that of logic and truth.’

 I wondered why there wasn’t more news coverage of the Phoenix Goddess Temple case, something at least semi-serious in the Times or New Yorker, or a leftie or feminist hottake on a blog?
-When I mentioned this to Wade, he replied: ‘Media Blackout.
-The good ol boys club.
-There was a media blackout.
+When I mentioned this to Wade, he replied: ‘Media blackout.
+The good ol' boys club.
 You can’t have a woman in court going, “I’m a sovereign!”
 It raises way too many questions.’

 ‘Note that the State didn’t charge any of the men,’ Wade continued (‘the men’ meaning ‘the seekers’ the Temple serviced).
 ‘They only pursued us.’